Pausanias Analysis

 English Translation

 About fifteen stades from Phaidrias is the place called Hermaion, sacred to Despoina.
 This spot, too, marks the boundary between the Messenians and the Megalopolitans.
-Here stand small statues of Despoina and Demeter, as well as Hermes and Herakles.
-It seems to me that it was here, at the border between Messenia and Arcadia, that the wooden image of Herakles crafted by Daidalos formerly stood.
+Here stand small statues of Despoina and Demeter, as well as Hermes and Heracles.
+It seems to me that it was here, at the border between Messenia and Arcadia, that the wooden image of Heracles crafted by Daedalus formerly stood.

 Proper Nouns